qxresearch/qxresearch.github.io/_pages/home.md

   About
 </p>

-qxresearch AI is an open-source `Machine Learning` `Deep Learning` `Computer Vision` Research organization.
+qxresearch AI is a `Machine Learning` `Deep Learning` `Computer Vision` research organization.
 Our teams aspire to make discoveries that impact everyone, and core to our approach is sharing our findings in the field.
-Our researchers publish regularly in academic journals, release projects as open source on `GitHub`, and apply whese in Application and Websites.<br>
+Our researchers publish regularly in academic journals, release projects as open source on GitHub, and apply these in Application.<br>

 You can take a look at our research on [GitHub](https://github.com/qxresearch).